BaptisteDurand/QlikCloud-MultiTenantMultiCloud/README.md

-# Multi Tenant & Multi Cloud Or *How to move fast to Qlik Cloud for OEM?*

-## Context

 A Qlik Sense to Qlik Cloud migration can be performed with different strategies regarding your goals, your current cloud architecture and the expected values.
 - Are you focusing on new customer deployment?
 - Are you looking for On-Premise Qlik servers Footprint reduction?